Marziyeh74/cheetsheets/CSS.md

 - vw : Relative to 1% of the width of the viewport(browser window size)
 - % :Relative to the parent element
 ### CSS functions
-- calc
+- calc : like width: (calc(100% - 100px) )
 - var
-- max
+- max or min :   width: max(50%, 300px);
+- acos , asin : Returns the inverse cosine or sin of a number between -1 and 1

+## type of design in css,html
+- table
+- grid
-- min
+- flex
 ## SCSS,SASS, less